syncfusion-content/javascript-docs/js/Listbox/Getting-Started.md

         }
     }

 {% endhighlight %}

 Run this code and you can see the output.
 Selected items from the first **ListBox** has been moved to Second **ListBox** using **addItem()** and **removeItem()** method and it is shown in the following figure.

-{% include image.html url="/js/ListBox/Getting-Started_images/Getting-Started_img6.png" Caption="ListBox Selection moved to Second ListBox"%}
+{% include image.html url="/js/ListBox/Getting-Started_images/Getting-Started_img6.png" %}